 File History only protects personal files including user libraries, desktop, favorites, and contacts.
 Other files like system files will not be protected.
 Restore points will record system files, but the previous versions are stored in the corresponding volume, that is to say, if the volume fails, the saved previous versions are gone.

 Therefore, if you want to be more flexible to choose what files to backup, you can create image backups.
-You can either perform file image backup or system image backup.
+You can either perform file backup, cloud backup, partition backup, system backup or disk backup.

 For the backup tool, here AOMEI Backupper Standard free is recommended.
 Compared with Windows Backup and Restore, AOMEI Backupper is faster, more secure and gives you more backup that you can custom.